akr4/gatsby-plugin-og-image/README.md

 };
 ```

 The `title` argument comes from the `ogImagePlugin` property of the page context.
-For example, it is configured by `createPage`.
+For example, you can configure it by `createPage`.

 ```javascript
 createPage({